MahsaBakhtiari/Project-1/README.md

 The bubble chart reveals a mixed impact of the pandemic across different industries.
 Sectors with a higher number of jobs in 2019 exhibited a wide range of percentage changes in gross output, indicating varied levels of resilience and vulnerability to the crisis.

+### 3.3.1

+As the number of COVID-19 cases and deaths increased, the economy faced significant challenges, resulting in fluctuations in employment and unemployment rates.

+During periods of surging COVID-19 cases and deaths, which surged progrossively from March 2020 through May 2022 there was a notable negative impact on the employment rate.
+Increase in cases is more strongly correlated with increase actual deaths.

+From May 2022 onwards, both cases and deaths begin to decrease.
+The employment and unemployment rate begin to respective increase and decrease from this point, however the however the difference does not return employment to pre-pandemic levels.

 ### 3.4.1

 ![3.4.1](https://github.com/Daniel-Wallach/Project-1/blob/main/3.4/visualisation/GDP_1.png)